ashokkaji26/CodeChef/README.md

 ## CodeChef : Ashok Kaji [IIIT Lucknow]

-This repo will contain all important learnings from CodeChef, & also contain all my achiements.
+This repo will contain all important learnings from CodeChef, & also contain all my achievements.